 Heart disease can take many forms: abnormal rhythm of contraction, abnormal muscle tissue, valve disease or combinations of all of these as often disease in one heart tissue leads to abnormality in other heart tissues.

-Cats with heart disease are classified into two categories: cats with symptoms of heart disease and cats with no outward or apparent symptoms.
+Cats with heart disease are classified into two categories: cats with symptoms of heart disease and cats with no apparent symptoms.
 Recommendations are vastly different for each group and they will be discussed separately below.

 DIAGNOSIS: SYMPTOMATIC CATS